 “So the Jews said to him, “What sign do you show us for doing these things?”
 Jesus answered them, “Destroy this temple, and in three days I will raise it up”.”
 (John 2:18-19 ESV)

-To the Reader: This article touches on views that were debated not only by the early church, but by today’s churches as well.
-And one of those views was concerning person and nature of Jesus Christ.
+To the Reader: This article touches on an important view that were debated not only by the early church, but by today’s churches as well.
+And that views would be concerning the person and nature of our Lord Jesus Christ.
 So, to find the truth we must study God’s word and see what it has to say.
 So, after reading this article I encourage you to do a further study on you own.
-For we shouldn’t take everything we hear as facts.
-This would be true whether it’s coming from the pulpit, or from articles such as this one.
-Therefore, I encourage you to: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
-(2 Timothy 2:15 KJV) May we all have a deeper understanding of God’s word.
-Amen.
+For we shouldn’t take everything we hear and read as facts.
+This would be true whether it’s coming from the pulpit, a seminary teacher, or even from articles such as this one.
+Therefore: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+(2 Timothy 2:15 KJV) May God help us to have a deeper understanding of His word.

-May God’s grace be poured out upon you.
+May God’s grace be poured out upon all of us who believe.
 Amen.

 “Therefore the Jews sought the more to kill him, because he not only had broken the sabbath, but said also that God was his Father, making himself equal with God.”
 (John 5:18 KJV)